Flight-Free-UK/flight_free_uk_website/source/posts/train-setting-across-europe.html.markdown

 Of course the first thing to do is question whether you need to travel at all: would a phone call, video conference or email do the trick?
 Or a holiday nearer to home?
 To coin a phrase, ‘Is your journey really necessary?’

-> "Would a phone call or email do the trick?
-To coin a phrase, ‘Is your journey really necessary?’"

 ## **Cost**

 It’s not necessarily the case that trains are more expensive compared to flying or driving.
 Depending on where you’re going and when, you may need to do a bit more planning, but not always.
 However, you do need to know some tricks.